The use of information technologies is an essential and powerful skill in our world.

 There are currently two purchasing options families are welcome to pursue.

-To assist in minimising the cost of purchasing these devices, Catholic Education Diocese of Parramatta has worked with one of their preferred suppliers of Macbooks, Compnow, to set up a Parent Portal.
+To assist in minimising the cost of purchasing these devices, Catholic Schools Parramatta Diocese has worked with one of their preferred suppliers of Macbooks, Compnow, to set up a Parent Portal.

 This is a secure portal that enables parents to purchase Macbooks, bags and accessories at discount educational pricing.